 Monitoring describes the term of checking if an application is working correctly.
 Of course, it is desirable if the application is fully down, but it is also worth checking if the application is performing as desired.
 This can range from collecting system performance metrics to collecting and analyzing business metrics.
 Therefore, the border between system monitoring and business analytics is fluid, and business analytics often flow into alerting for system administrators.

 When thinking of monitoring, the first motoring system most system administrators implement is uptime monitoring.
-This type of monitoring will check if, for example, the front page of the application can be loaded, or a database system can be accessed.
+This type of monitoring will check if, for example, the front page of the application can be loaded or a database system can be accessed.

-This kind of monitoring helps see in detail which system is having problems but is often not enough to fully monitor a system since it is hard to implement an early warning system based on a single check, which is where metrics collection comes in handy.
+This kind of monitoring helps see in detail which system is having problems but is often not enough to fully monitor a system since it is hard to implement an early warning system based on a single check, where metrics collection comes in handy.

 Another critical aspect of monitoring and compliance is log collection.
-System logs store information such as errors emitted by applications, or even audit logs of who logged in to a system.
+System logs store information such as errors emitted by applications or even audit logs of who logged in to a system.
 These logs need to be centralized and are often analyzed, as well.